-1.4 Memory to Store Monitoring DataThe samplers contain enough memory to store five sampling programs, sampling data, Isco 700 Series Module readings, and SDI-12 parameter readings.
+1.5 Memory to Store Monitoring Data

+The samplers contain enough memory to store five sampling programs, sampling data, Isco 700 Series Module readings, and SDI-12 parameter readings.
 You can view the readings on your sampler's display.

 You can also retrieve the readings and reports so the information can be processed on a personal computer.
-Readings and reports may be collected with a computer running Teledyne Isco's Flowlink[TM] software.
-Flowlink can download the information through a direct connection, a modem connection (when the sampler is equipped with the optional dial-out modem), or from a 581 Rapid Transfer Device (RTD).
+Readings and reports may be collected with a computer running Teledyne Isco's Flowlink® software.
+Flowlink can download the information through a direct connection, a modem connection (when the sampler is equipped with the optional dial-out modem or connected to the optional digital cellular modem), or from a 581 Rapid Transfer Device (RTD).
 The RTD is a quick and simple way to transfer the data from the field to your computer.

-Reports are easily collected with Teledyne Isco's Samplink software.
+1.6 Pump Requirements

-1.5 Pump Requirements The pump also requires a pump tube made specifically for the 6712 and 6700 Series samplers.
+The pump also requires a pump tube made specifically for the 6712 and 6700 Series samplers.
 These pump tubes are easily recognized by their blue alignment collars.
 The 6712 pump tubing is the same as that for Teledyne Isco's 6700 Series samplers, but different from Teledyne Isco's earlier model samplers, such as the 3700 Series.
 Other types of pump tubing will not work in the 6712FR.
-Refer to Replacing the Pump Tube on page 8-9.
+Refer to Replacing the Pump Tube on page 8-7.